danagilliann/infrastructure-interview/README.md

 And it will be running on port 3000.
 You should be able to navigate to it [here](http://localhost:3000/).

 We have included some things for you already!
-The entire angular app is inside the `app` folder.
+The entire web app is inside the `app` folder.
+The main HTML file is `index.html`, and it is what loads when you run `npm start`, and navigate to port 3000.
+We have imported jQuery for you already, and setup some initial lines to help you get data from our API.